CatsCrdl

 4-Minute Read

-I think an important question that Tavis either explicitly or accidentally omitted is “for whom”.
+Two Factor Authentication <p>I think an important question that Tavis either explicitly or accidentally omitted is “for whom”.
 I am not sure why he did not include this as it’s a critical component to his argument.
 If Tavis is stating that “SMS 2FA is ineffective for an enterprise”, then I would agree.
-The threat model that he is operating from is that an organization is being explicitly targeted by a motivated (though not necessarily extremely capable) attacker, who only needs minimal access…
+The threat model that he is operating from is that an organization is being explicitly targeted by a motivated (though not necessarily extremely capable) attacker, who only needs minimal…

 Recent Posts